The value of a contrarian startup hypothesis

 - Impact on the world is more dramatic and unclear.
 When a startup optimises an existing solution, it incrementally improves productivity.
-When it deploys a truly novel technology, it creates new economic activity that can dramatically change business models and consumer behaviour.
-The more a startup changes the world, the more value it can capture.
+When it deploys a truly novel technology, it creates new economic activity that can dramatically change business models and consumer behaviour3.
+The more a startup changes the world, the more value it can capture4.

 Conventional wisdom machines